Acuity Insurance: The John Holden era

-The Ben Salzmann Era
+The Ben Salzmann era

 In August 1999, Holden stepped down from the presidency.
-Ben Salzmann, the current Vice President of Technology at the time, became the new president and CEO.
+Ben Salzmann, the Vice President of Technology at the time, became the new president and CEO.
 The company would change its name to Acuity Insurance in 2001.

 The company opened a $39 million addition to its headquarters in 2004.
 The addition added 262,000 square feet (24,300 m2) to the facility and renovated about 20,000 square feet (2,000 m2) of space.

 In 2022, Acuity was named to Forbes’s Best Midsize Employers list.
 The company was ranked at #26 out of 500 companies on the list, a more than 400-point jump for the insurer over 2021.

 COVID-19

-In 2020, the Covid-19 crisis hit the United States.
+In 2020, the COVID-19 crisis hit the United States.
 When the nationwide Stay-at-Home order was given in March 2020, Acuity remained open and operational.
 This was thanks in due part to the company's approach on remote work technology and procedures, as well as flex hour options for employees.
 Throughout 2020 and 2021, Acuity would operate on a work-from-home basis, providing their employees with necessary equipment, gift cards, and other presents.

-Acuity received universal praise for their handling of the Covid-19 crisis, with Ben Salzmann being ranked as the 8th Best CEO in the United States during the pandemic.
-Employees would also rank Acuity as the best company for work-life balance during Covid-19.
+Acuity received praise for their handling of the COVID-19 crisis, with Ben Salzmann being ranked as the 8th Best CEO in the United States during the pandemic.
+Employees would also rank Acuity as the best company for work-life balance during COVID-19.